wa0x6e/Cake-Resque/README.md

 	?>
 For a model to work, you have to also load the Router, the associated models, behaviors, database configuration, the cakephp core etc … All of these tasks are done automatically when calling something via the Cake Dispatcher.
 There is two ways of calling the dispatcher : the web front (http), and the cli (cake shell).
 We will use the cake shell, for obvious reasons (lightweight, no views rendering, helpers etc …).

-To process a job, just create a Shell :
+To process a job, just create the Shell class `app/Console/Command/FriendShell.php`

 	<?php